Owura Edwards: Colchester United

 On 1 September 2023, Edwards re-joined Colchester United on a permanent deal.

+Peterborough United

+On 30 June 2026, Edwards signed for EFL League One side Peterborough United for a free transfer on a two year deal with an option for a third.

 Personal life

 Born in England, Edwards is of Ghanaian descent.
 He is the younger brother of fellow footballer Opi Edwards.